realRoshanRaj/ECE461-P2/README.md

 # ECE461 Project Part 2

-# Contributors
+# Main Contributors
 1. Roshan Raj
 2. Ayush Praharaj
 3. Seungkeun Lee
 4. Rajeev Sashti

 Part 1 Made by:
-Alonso Cestti
+5. Alonso Cestti
-Bartosz Stoppel
+6. Bartosz Stoppel
-Nandini Krishna
+7. Nandini Krishna
-Nahush Walvekar
+8. Nahush Walvekar

 #
 Built a Command line tool that can take in a github or npm url to a repository and rates them on 5 metrics.